-During the early 90s, the east’s town was occupied by many cities’ opulent real estates.
+During the early 90s, the east town was occupied by many cities’ opulent real estate.

-After some years, again it started to grow more and also included a large number of populated only those are immigrant also including Manhattan’s Little Germany and which was once also known to be part of Lower East Side.
+After some years, it started to grow more.
+It included a large number of populates only those are immigrants also, including Manhattan’s Little Germany and which was once also known to be part of the Lower East Side.

 After many years, many musicians, hippies, artists, and students started moving into this area.
-Later the east village was known by its own identity.
+Later the east village was known for its own identity.

 East Village: Top 10 Amazing Facts

-Every story and moment of the East Village is unique in its own way.
-Also, have some unexpected turns and twists.
+Every story and moment of the East Village is unique in its way.
+Also, it has some unexpected turns and twists.

 From the four farmer homes of Allen Ginsberg to the birthplace of shag haircut.
-To first federally- America had a subsidized public housing project.
+First, federally- America had a subsidized public housing project.
 Here are some fun facts about the east village are:

 1. Making of Movies:

-Martin Scorsese Neo-noir classic “Taxi Driver,” most of the vital scenes of these movies were filmed at 226 East 13th street at then-menacingly run-down tenement.
+Martin Scorsese’s Neo-noir classic “Taxi Driver,” most of the vital scenes of these movies were filmed at 226 East 13th street at a then-menacingly run-down tenement.

 East 6th Street in East village but was supposed to be filmed turn-of-the-last-century Little Italy.
 “Ragtime,” which was an Oscar-winning movie in 1981, was also filmed in the Lower Eastside, and also the village served as a stand-in for the early 20th century.